Experiences at the green o

 Saddle up on a snowy day.There’s nothing more magical than riding on the back of a horse as a gentle breeze blows snow from the branches above, each flake sparkling against a bright blue sky.
 At the green o, you’ll find more than 100 miles of trails to explore, and when winter comes, every stretch will delight your sense of wonder.
 In addition to trail rides outside, you’re welcome to ride indoors.
 Arena lessons take place in Paws Up Ranch’s Saddle Club, Montana’s largest private equestrian center.
 Team penning and a new sport invented right here, Cow Croquet, will test your skills and turn you into a cowboy or cowgirl for life.
 The horses at the green o are lovingly cared for on the ranch by our team of equine experts, and we carefully select the one that’s right for you.
 No matter what your horseback-riding background, you’ll become fast friends with your trusty steed.

-Fall deeply in love.Couples sometimes think they need to choose between a thrilling ski trip and a romantic winter getaway.
-But the controversy is settled once they visit the green o’s Paws Up Ranch.
+Fall deeply for fresh powder activitiesThere’s no need to choose between an exhilarating ski trip and a rejuvenating winter getaway.
 Only 45 minutes away lies Montana’s premier downhill skiing and snowboarding resort, Snowbowl, featuring 2,600 vertical feet of terrain, plenty of fresh powder and a multitude of uncrowded runs for everyone from intermediate to advanced skiers.
 Of course, just outside your door are countless unparalleled (yet oh-so-parallel) trails for cross-country skiing.
 Your green o ski guide will lead the way as you glide under a canopy of conifers freshly dusted in white.
 If you’d rather head out on your own, cross-country skiing equipment is also available for unguided use.
-And to really get your heart pounding, guides at the green o will take you skijoring.
+And to really get your heart pounding, give skijoring a try.
 It’s a Norwegian sport derived from the word for “ski driving.”
 But you might call it horse skiing.
 Either way, it’s a challenging workout—and an exhilarating way to see the breathtaking, mountain-crested scenery, laughing all the way.
+You can also pay a visit to the all-new Blast Mountain Tubing and Ice Skating Park just a few miles down the road, with three thrill-packed tubing runs to choose from.

 Wintertime Shooting Sports

 Have a beautiful day in your sights.When it’s snowy outside at the green o, you can have all kinds of fun shooting at clay pigeons careening across the sky.
 Or hone your sharpshooting skills at the Old West .22 Rifle Range.
 (Because after all, that sheriff has work to do all year round.)
-But you can also summon your inner Olympian on a Montana Backcountry Triathlon course.
-No other activity combines the precision of target shooting with the workout of cross-country skiing, along with the added challenge of archery.
+But you can also summon your inner Olympian on a Montana Backcountry Biathlon course.
+No other activity combines the precision of target shooting with the workout of cross-country skiing.
 The competition can really heat up, even when the temperatures dip.

 Wintertime Adventures in Flight